streamonkey/libav-stream-info-wasm/Readme.md

 This library uses [libav](https://libav.org/) to extract an audio files metadata, just like [ffprobe](https://ffmpeg.org/ffprobe.html) does.

+Version 2.0.0 pulls the source code of ffmpeg version 4.3.1 in docker and compiles it to WASM/JS via emscripten.

-It is compiled to Webassembly and can be used in the Browser
+At the end all code is bundled into a single file so it can be easily used in the Browser with any bundler.

+## Usage

+The runtime exports a single `getAudioFileTags` function that takes a `File` as an argument and returns an object of the corresponding metadata tags.

+Internally this uses a WebWorker to prevent blocking the main thread.

 ## Building